Myspace: Mobile application

-Along with its website redesign, Myspace also completely redesigned their mobile application.
-The redesigned app on the Apple App Store was released in June 2013.
-The app features a tool for users to create and edit gif images and post them to their Myspace stream.
-The app also allows users to stream available "live streams" of concerts.
-New users are able to join Myspace from the app by signing in with Facebook or Twitter or by signing up with email.
+Along with its website redesign in June 2013, Myspace also completely redesigned their mobile application on the App Store.
+The app featured a tool for users to create and edit gif images and post them to their Myspace stream.
+The app also allowed users to stream available "live streams" of concerts.
+New users were able to join Myspace from the app by signing in with Facebook or Twitter or by signing up with email.

 Availability

 The Myspace mobile app is no longer available on the Google Play Store or the Apple App Store.
 The mobile web app can be accessed by visiting Myspace.com from a mobile device.
+However, the mobile web version is limited compared to the PC, for example, it is not yet possible to display a person's bio.

 Radio

-The app allows users to play Myspace radio channels from the device.
-Users can select from genre stations, featured stations and user or artist stations.
-A user can build their own station by connecting and listening to songs on Myspace's desktop website.
-The user is given six skips per station.
+The app once allowed users to play Myspace radio channels from the device.
+Users could select from genre stations, featured stations and user or artist stations.
+A user could build their own station by connecting and listening to songs on Myspace's desktop website.
+The user was given six skips per station.
+As of early 2022, the radio player no longer functions on Myspace.com.